Aryetis/Obenkyobo/Readme.md

 ## Issues ?

 Is your screen rotated the wrong way ?
 Are your touch inputs broken ?
 This kind of issue can happen on very old/new devices/untested devices.
-You can force rotations of screen and touch inputs by modifying the `QT_QPA_PLATFORM` variable in `.adds\\Obenkyobo\\Obenkyobo_launcher.sh` on your ereader (depending of your OS you might have to <a href="https://www.google.com/search?client=firefox-b-d&q=enable+hidden+folder+">enable "hidden folder"</a>) :
+You can force rotations of screen and touch inputs by modifying the `QT_QPA_PLATFORM` variable in `.adds/Obenkyobo/Obenkyobo_launcher.sh` on your ereader (depending of your OS you might have to <a href="https://www.google.com/search?client=firefox-b-d&q=enable+hidden+folder+">enable "hidden folder"</a>) :
 ```
 touchscreen_rotate=auto|0|90|180|270
 touchscreen_invert_x=auto|0|1